irvinsamrodriguezeripol25-dev/Portfolio-5-Strings/README.md

 ```

 ### (This part checks if a word exists.)

-### (I used this because many song titles contain emotional words like “love.”
+### (I used this because many song titles contain emotional words like “love”, because many songs have the word love in their titles.)
 ### I wanted to check if the word exists in the title while practicing searching inside strings using in.
 ### I also used lower() so the program can still find the word even if the user types uppercase or lowercase letters.)